albukhary/itech-terraform/README.md

 - Use terraform `locals` to pass variables
 - Store tfstate in S3 bucket.
 Create remote backend
 - Lock tfstate file.
 Prevent more than one person from changing the tfstate file at the same time

+### Imrovements

+- cidr block, availability zone
+- move main to another directory
+- sg keept its own tfstate file and gets VPC id from main tfstate file
+- first create VPC, then SG, and sg reads tfstate of VPC module and gets ID from there
+- use script to copy .pem file for each instance

+### Part3
+- ALB for public 2 ec2
+- add nginx, default html
+- http, https thourgh ALB

+First do with Console and them implement with TF